HazardJ/Bare/Doc/Form/Research_Consent_Form.md

 1.Ti=SUMMARY

-1.1.sec=You are invited to participate in a research study to understand variations in symptoms during recovery from breast cancer treatment.
-This study is designed for women between 18 and 80 years old with a history of breast cancer treatment and women without any history of cancer.
+1.1.sec=You are invited to participate in a research study to understand {Topic.cl}.
+This study is designed for {Population.cl}.
 Your participation in this study is entirely voluntary.

 1.2.sec=To be in a research study you must give your informed consent.
 The purpose of this form is to help you decide if you want to participate in this study.
 Please read the information carefully.
 You should not join the research study until all of your questions are answered.